Ashwin901/Todo_Calendar/README.md

 The database used to store data is Hive.There are two adapters for hive in map_tasks.g.dart and task_elements.g.dart.
 The model for these adapters are in map_tasks.dart and task_elements.dart The name of the box is 'eventList'.
+Instance of MapTasks are added to the box.The MapTasks has two variables eventsDate and events.Where events is a list of 'TaskElements'.
+The TaskElements class has two variables boxTasks(which is the task entered by the user) and isChecked(to check if the user has checked or finished the task).